nventive/web-react-skeleton/doc/AzurePipelines.md

 ### Resource groups for each deployment environment

 The pipeline is setup to run as a loop for multiple environments (look at the environments parameter in file [`azure-pipleine/`](../azure-pipeline/environments_loop.yml)).
-A ressource group has to be manually created beforehand for each environment, matching the environment name declared in the main.tf file, `"rg-<environment>-<project_short_name>"`.
+A resource group has to be manually created beforehand for each environment, matching the environment name declared in the main.tf file, `"rg-<environment>-<project_short_name>"`.

 ## Azure devops setup